(* indicates new class – B indicates basement)

 Carol McAlpin, Room B-109, 1:15-2:15

-For those who have already completed several chapters of our workbook, this class will continue from where we left off, with an emphasis on Spanish conversation.
-We welcome anyone else who has some knowledge of Spanish and who is willing to review what we have already covered.
-The purchase of a workbook Basic Spanish (premium second edition) is required.
+For those of you who are already halfway through our workbook and know enough nouns and verbs to articulate basic information, this class will emphasize Spanish conversation.
+We still welcome anyone else who has some knowledge of Spanish and who is willing to review what we have already covered.
+Believe it or not, the Spanish that you studied in high school or college, with a little practice, can return!
+The purchase of a workbook.
+Basic Spanish (premium second edition) is required.

 Dr. Warner Montgomery, Room B-118, 1:15-2:15